avenzi/Blood-Pressure/README.md

 ### Introduction

-This is a script I wrote to plot my blood pressure over time, which I get by exporting CSV files from Livongo.
+This is a script I wrote to plot my blood pressure over time, which I get by exporting CSV files from my blood pressure device.
-This means that the CSV format expected is for that site in particular.

 It has only been tested on Windows with Python 3.11